moses-shenassa/llm-prompt-framework-and-eval-suite/README.md

 - Build a **reusable evaluation harness** for tasks like classification, summarization, and information extraction.
 - Quantify **hallucination reduction**, **model drift**, and **structured output adherence** with numeric metrics.

-Keywords and themes for hiring managers and recruiters:
+Keywords and themes for this project:

 - **Prompt Engineering**, **LLM Evaluation**, **Hallucination Reduction**, **Model Drift Monitoring**
 - **Human‑in‑the‑Loop**, **Structured Output Schema**, **Guardrail Prompts**, **AI Safety**